 - Add milk to a thick-bottomed pan.

-- Pour condensed milk and then cook it on low flame for 25-30 minutes.
-Keep stirring and scraping the sides of the pan while doing so.
+- Pour in the condensed milk.
+Cook on a low flame for 25–30 minutes, stirring continuously and scraping the sides to prevent burning.

-- Meanwhile, mix a tablespoon of milk with corn flour in a small bowl.
-There should be no lumps.
+- In the meantime, mix 1 tablespoon of milk with corn flour in a small bowl until smooth and lump-free.

-- Once the milk has thickened and reduced in half, pour this corn flour slurry into it and also add the cardamom powder.
-Mix and take it off the flame.
+- Once the milk mixture reduces to half, add the corn flour slurry and cardamom powder.
+Mix well and turn off the heat.
+The mixture should be thick and creamy.

-- Let it cool down for 15 minutes.
-Fill the small matkis with this mixture.
+- Let the mixture cool for 15 minutes, then fill small matkis with it.

 Serving suggestions 🍽